Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 * Familiarize yourself with the user interface and available features.

 Step 5
-* To start coding, create a new file or open an existing project folder by selecting "File" > "Open Folder" rom the menu.
+* To start coding, create a new file or open an existing project folder by selecting "File" > "Open Folder" from the menu.
 * Begin coding and exploring the various functionalities offered by Visual Studio Code.

 Step 6
-* For downloading a project code from a repository, navigate to the GitHub repository link provided by the project team.
+* To download a project code from a repository, navigate to the GitHub repository link provided by the project team.
 * Clone the repository using the Git extension integrated into Visual Studio Code or download the code as a zip file.

 Step 7